NorthCoastChurch/IT-Policy/Policy-11-Information-Technology-Purchasing.md

 - Software running on the devices mentioned above
 - Peripheral equipment, such as printers and scanners
 - Cables or connectivity-related devices
-- Audio-visual equipment, such as projectors and cameras

 ## This policy extends to technical services, such as off-site disaster recovery solutions and Internet Service Providers (ISPs), as well as professional services, such as consultants and legal professionals hired through the IT Department